Myth No. 1

 But a variety of new techniques for additive manufacturing are proving those premises wrong.
 Desktop Metal’s Single Pass Jetting, HP’s Multi Jet Fusion and Carbon’s Digital Light Synthesis can all make products in minutes, not hours.
 Lab tests show that these printers are cost-competitive with conventional manufacturing in the tens or even hundreds of thousands of units.
 Many of the newest printers also use lower-price commodity materials rather than specially formulated proprietary feedstocks, so the cost is falling rapidly.

-to small products.
+3-D printers are limited to small products.

 By design, 3-D printers are not large.
 They need an airtight build chamber to function, so most are no larger than a copy machine.
 Nick Allen, an early 3-D printing evangelist, once said, “Producing anything in bulk that is bigger than your fist seems to be a waste of time.”
 TechRepublic warned in 2014 that 3-D printing from “plastic filament can’t make anything too sturdy,” which would further limit the size of printed objects.

 But some techniques, such as Big Area Additive Manufacturing , work in the open air and can generate highly resilient pieces.
 They’ve been used to build products from automobiles to jet fighters.
 A new method for building involves a roving “printer bot” that gradually adds fast-hardening materials to carry out the construction.
 This spring, a Dutch company completed a pedestrian bridge using 3-D printing methods.

 3-D printers produce onlylow quality products.